christelinda-laureijs/personal-website/content/_index.md

 - block: markdown
   id: intro
   content:
-    title: I am a researcher, R coder, and artist
+    title: I am a researcher, coder, and artist
     text: |
       I am a master's student working under the supervision of Dr. Karen Crosby at Mount Allison University.
 My work focuses on the effect of insulin on neurons in the dorsomedial hypothalamus (DMH), which is a brain region critical for appetite regulation.
   design: